cjmacharia/public-api/README.md

  SSH
  git@github.com:cjmash/public-api.git

-go to the directory

 in your terminal type:

- $ cd api
+ $ cd API

  while in the API directory

-  run from your terminal
+  run from your terminal:

   $ python api.py